 Image 5: An example of the Technical Fit grading mechanism embedded to each LeanIX Fact Sheet.

 3. Sustaining business-driven technology innovation

-Though an integration to Technopedia adds a reinforced layer of data accuracy to IT portfolios, Enterprise Architects must still conduct highly routinized maintenance activities of IT landscapes and schedule for themselves when to execute changes on low-performing technologies—an exceedingly difficult task as IT landscapes grow at accelerated rates.
+Although an integration to Technopedia adds a reinforced layer of data accuracy to IT portfolios, Enterprise Architects must still conduct highly routinized maintenance activities of IT landscapes and schedules for themselves when to execute changes on low-performing technologies—an exceedingly difficult task as IT landscapes grow at accelerated rates.
 However, since prevailing approaches to reviewing data (e.g., manual, ad-hoc, Excel-based) become increasingly ineffective in such environments, LeanIX supports a distributed, or “democratized”, approach to Enterprise Architecture wherein data maintenance is dispersed to all stakeholders.
 And of course, this process is secured by fail-safe accountability measures.

 Here’s just one way it works.

 Any LeanIX user can be assigned varying degrees of ownership over the upkeep of “Fact Sheets”— the individual repositories used to document information regarding architectural objects—to receive maintenance updates on applications.
 These notifications are sent automatically whenever a Fact Sheet’s “Quality Seal” breaks or goes beyond its scheduled review date.
 Moreover, if someone not responsible to the Fact Sheet changes an element, the Quality Seal will break and release an alert.
-These notification mails can be aggregated if required, and all events connected to a Fact Sheet are saved to an audit log.
+These notification emails can be aggregated if required, and all events connected to a Fact Sheet are saved to an audit log.